What you can do to support your child through the first weeks of kinder:

 Be available

-We ask parents/guardians to be contactable during the settling process, just in case we need to call you.
-In the rare event we are unable to settle your child, we will ask you to collect them.
+Parents/carers should be contactable during the settling process if we need to call you.
+If we cannot settle your child, we will ask you to collect them.

 Wait before registering your child for AKC

-If your child is struggling to adjust to their kinder session, please consider waiting until they have settled before enrolling them in After Kinder Care (AKC).
-In our experience, knowing they have to attend AKC after their regular session can increase children’s anxiety about kinder.
-Seeing their peers collected by their parent/guardian after session finish can be upsetting in the early days.
-By giving them the time and space to settle into their regular sessions, we observe children cope better with transitioning to AKC.
-We understand and respect that this may not be possible for all families.
+If your child is having difficulty adjusting to their kinder session, we kindly request you consider waiting until they have settled before enrolling them in After Kinder Care (AKC).
+Our experience shows that knowing they have to attend AKC after their regular session can increase children’s anxiety about attending kindergarten.
+It can also be upsetting for them seeing their peers collected by their parent/carer after session finish, especially in the early days.
+We have observed that giving children time and space to settle into their regular sessions helps them cope better with transitioning to AKC.
+We understand and respect that this may not be feasible for all families.